Personal Growth Web

 How to void social oversharing

 If you’re not as interested in technological aids, you should focus on the biggest risk factors when talking with your child about oversharing online.
 Making sure to never give out your location is one.
 Using a different password for each account (with two-factor authentication whenever possible) is another.
-Finally, make sure to cover the risks of accepting friend and network requests from people they don’t know.

 Stay safe,